lgg/vk-to-telegram-bot/README.md

 ## Configuration:

+### Info

+There are few types of bot behavior:

+* Extended
+    * Send full post text, all photos and other attachments
+* Simple, depends on settings and content(is there text in the post):
+    * Send text preview
+    * Send only link to vk post

+### Variations of posting

+@TODO: describe every point
+* one VK - one Telegram
+* one VK - few Telegram channels
+* few VK - one Telegram
+* few VK - few Telegram channels

+### Config.php

 * $configs - array of arrays
     * VK:
         * vk - id of vk user or group to parse(!IMPORTANT! for users you should set only numbers, for groups -numbers(e.g. "1" is id1, "-1" is club1))